 Now suppose $y \in [a+1,b+1]$.
 If $y=b+1$, insert $y$ just before $a$ ($y$ will be the ``2'' of a 321), and if $y \in [a+1,b]$, insert $y$ just after $a$ ($y$ will be the ``2'' of a 4312).
 Similar considerations show that, for this insertion point, $y$ will be the peak blue entry in $p\oplus y$ and the only new blue entry.
 Also no other insertion point will do.

 As for the last assertion, if $p$ is 321-avoiding, the peak-insertion set is $[2,n]$ and 1 cannot be a blue entry in $p\oplus 1$ because, by definition, blue entries exceed 1.
 Now suppose $p$ is 321-containing with associated $a,b,c$.
 If $y\le a$ is inserted to the left of $a$, it cannot be the larger of the last ``1'' of a 321 and its predecessor in $p\oplus y$; if inserted to the right of $a$, a descending quadruple is present in $p\oplus y$.
 Next, suppose $y\in [b+2,c]$ ($y\ge b+2$ in case $c=\infty$).
-If $y$ is inserted to the left of $a$, then it is not the larger of $a$ and the predecessor of $a$ unless it actually is the predecessor of $a$, but in that case $\overline{b+1}\,b\,y\,a$ is a forbidden 3241 by Lemma \ref{misc}\,(ii); if $y$ is inserted between $a$ and $c$ in case $c$ is finite or after $a$ in case $c=\infty$, $y$ cannot be the ``1'' of a 321 in $p\oplus y$ by Lemma \ref{misc}\,(iv) and so $y$ is certainly not the larger of the last ``1'' of a 321 and its predecessor in $p\oplus y$; if $y$ is inserted after $c$, then it is the last ``1'' of a 321 in $p\oplus y$, but is not larger than its predecessor and so is not peak. \begin{prop} For an avoider $p$, as $y$ ranges from left to right over the peak-insertion list of $p$, the length of the peak-insertion list of $p\oplus_{i_{y}}\!y$\, ranges from left to right over the interval $2,3, \dots, r+1$, where $r$ denotes the length of the peak-insertion list of $p$ and $i_y$ is the $i$ of the preceding Proposition. \end{prop}
+If $y$ is inserted to the left of $a$, then it is not the larger of $a$ and the predecessor of $a$ unless it actually is the predecessor of $a$, but in that case $\overline{b+1}\,b\,y\,a$ is a forbidden 3241 by Lemma \ref{misc}\,(ii); if $y$ is inserted between $a$ and $c$ in case $c$ is finite or after $a$ in case $c=\infty$, $y$ cannot be the ``1'' of a 321 in $p\oplus y$ by Lemma \ref{misc}\,(iv) and so $y$ is certainly not the larger of the last ``1'' of a 321 and its predecessor in $p\oplus y$; if $y$ is inserted after $c$, then it is the last ``1'' of a 321 in $p\oplus y$, but is not larger than its predecessor and so is not peak. \end{proof}

+\begin{prop} For an avoider $p$, as $y$ ranges from left to right over the peak-insertion list of $p$, the length of the peak-insertion list of $p\oplus_{i_{y}}\!y$\, ranges from left to right over the interval $2,3, \dots, r+1$, where $r$ denotes the length of the peak-insertion list of $p$ and $i_y$ is the $i$ of the preceding Proposition. \end{prop}